GabrielAgrela/Cointracking-Demo/README.md

     There are uncommon scenarios where, when not using an API key, the request doesn't seem to return a json object;

 # Diagrams
+## High level view
 ![](Documentation/CointrackingMain.drawio.png)
+## Transactions Group Processing Algorithm
 ![](Documentation/CointrackingProcessGroup.drawio.png)
+## Formating and Preparing each transaction from the group
 ![](Documentation/CointrackingTransaction.drawio.png)
+## API Request and Response from transactions
 ![](Documentation/CointrackingAPI.drawio.png)